THE THING SATAN FEARS MOST

 When it comes to prayer, we always are to pray to our Father in Heaven or to Jesus in Heaven, not to the Jesus who is in us.
 Placing great emphasis on the “God” who is in us is the mark of the false religionist, the False Prophet.

-After this manner therefore pray ye: Our Father which art in heaven, Hallowed be thy name.
+“In this manner, therefore, pray: Our Father in heaven, hallowed be your name.
 (Matthew 6:9)

 Notice that Stephen (above) was not looking inside himself for strength to endure martyrdom but was calling out to the Lord Jesus in Heaven.

-And said, Behold, I see the heavens opened, and the Son of man standing on the right hand of God.
+and said, “Look!
+I see the heavens opened and the Son of Man standing at the right hand of God!”
 (Acts 7:56)

 We always are to pray and look to our Lord in Heaven, not to the “God” who is in us.